nprutan/koa-shopify-graphql-proxy-cookieless/README.md

     "/graphql",
     // verifyRequest({ returnHeader: true }),
     async (ctx, next) => {
-      // we are pulling the shop from the decoded JWT fields
+      // We are pulling the shop from the decoded JWT fields
-      // the shop will not be accessible if JWT is invalid const shop = await verifyJwtSessionToken(ctx, next, Shopify.Context);
+      // The shop will not be accessible if JWT is invalid
+      // NOTE: You will need to use verifyJwtSessionToken from the
+      // koa-shopify-auth-cookieless package
+      // If you do not choose to use this library, you can decode
+      // the JWT with any other method you'd like, pulling the shop
+      // parameter, and also verifying exp
+      const shop = await verifyJwtSessionToken(ctx, next, Shopify.Context);
       // retrieve your access token here
       const accessToken = "persistedAccessToken";